giacomelli/MonoDevelop.ThoseMissingFeatures/README.md

 --------
 # Requirements
  - MonoDevelop 4.0+ or Xamarin Studio 4.0+
- - Mono 2.10.9 or above
+ - Mono 2.10.9+

+# Installation
+The add-in is published on Community Add-in Repository for the MonoDevelop ([http://addins.monodevelop.com](http://addins.monodevelop.com)).

+In MonoDevelop, enter in "Add-in manager", search for "Those Missing Features" in beta channel and install the add-in.

 --------
 # Environments Tested
-- OS X 10.7.5 - Mono 2.10.12
+- OS X 10.7.5
+- Windows 7

 --------
 # Roadmap
-- Publish the addin has described here: [http://monodevelop.com/Developers/Articles/Publishing_an_Addin](http://monodevelop.com/Developers/Articles/Publishing_an_Addin)
 - Configure Travis-ci
 - Test on Windows and Linux